Olympus E-P1 vs Sony A99 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P1 and Sony Alpha ALT-A99 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the E-P1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-P1 better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.